 Mechanisms of Action

-Garlic demonstrates high anticancer properties due to its bioactive compounds, which prevent tumor growth and strengthen the body’s defense against cancer.
+Garlic demonstrates high anticancer properties due to its bioactive compounds, which deal abnormal cell growth and strengthen the body’s defense from cancer.